EventStreamInc/installer/README.md

 4. Extract all files directly into `/`
 5. Prompt for configuration values
 6. Apply network changes immediately
+6.5 You will need to insert the eth0 cord into the access point at this time.
-7. Reboot your system after 30 seconds
+8. Reboot your system after 30 seconds

 ⚠️⚠️⚠️ **Warning:** This script writes files directly into your root filesystem (`/`).
 Do not run on a production system unless you've reviewed the code and tarball contents. ⚠️⚠️⚠️